Mask sensitive data with custom Jackson annotations

 assert s.equals("{\"nick\":\"suzumiya\",\"tel\":\"***\"}");

-Now, you can log the user safely.
+Now, you can safely log the user data without exposing sensitive information.

-Other hints
+Other Recommendations

 Here are some other potential leaks of which should be taken care